 I didn’t find any real issues with being specifically a female solo traveller, I suppose I was more cautious at times such as walking through a city late at night, but that was never due to being a woman, and more a question of being in an unfamiliar place alone.
 I’d probably act and feel the same pretty much anywhere, but granted it’s fair to say being somewhere where I knew the language at least helped.

 Personally, I think more can be said about being a solo traveller than it can about being a female traveller.
 Of course, for much of my solo time I wasn’t alone at all; I met some amazing people whom I still talk with regularly now we’re all home.
-And for those times that I was alone, if I hadn’t been then I would never have met some of my favourite people, particularly my Kiwis.
+And for those times that I was alone, if I hadn’t been then I would never have met some of my favourite people across the world.

 If you’re ever worried about travelling alone, there are SO many ways to feel better about it and to easily get to know new people.
 I started out feeling pretty lonely and not making many friends, it is tough to put yourself out there especially if it seems as though groups of friends have already formed, but we’re all backpackers ready and waiting to share a story!
 Here’s my top tips on getting into the swing of things: